the fresh films reviews

 Review

-Gregory Hoblit played delicately with the courtroom/psychological thriller sub-genre in his debut feature, Primal Fear, back in 1996.
+Gregory Hoblit played delicately with the courtroom/psychological thriller sub-genre in his debut feature, Primal Fear, in 1996.
 With Fracture, he has in many ways come full circle.
 The two films share some notable strengths: the fine pacing, the ability to present rather intriguing juridical aspects without confusing or boring the viewer, and the playful psychology involved.
-While one can argue that both films are implausible, it is definitely Fracture which feels like the less likely one of the two.
-This is a staged, but well-staged film in which Anthony Hopkins blends a little hannibalism with a little Andrew Wyke and seems to enjoy the process, without giving it too much effort.
-His adversary is lawyer hot shot Ryan Gosling, about to move from the prosecutions office to the corporate sector in order to chase the big money.
-The duo end up wrestling for the truth as the prosecution struggles to prove Hopkins' seemingly apparent question of guilt after his cheating wife is murdered.
+While one can argue that both films are implausible, Fracture is the least successful at hiding it.
+This is a staged, though well-staged film, in which Anthony Hopkins blends a little Hannibalism with a little Andrew Wyke and seems to enjoy the process, without giving it too much effort.
+His adversary is hot-shot lawyer Ryan Gosling, who's about to move from the prosecutor's office to the corporate sector to chase the big money.
+The duo end up wrestling for the truth as the prosecution struggles to prove Hopkins' seemingly apparent guilt after his cheating wife is murdered.

-Fracture has a lot of potential in the duel between Hopkins and Gosling.
-Their first encounter in a prison booth is delightful, but Hoblit isn't quite able to develop the relation like he does with Martin Vail and Aaron Stampler.
-Instead he is a little too occupied trying to justify the plot inadequacies and a completely unnecessary (but annoyingly mandatory) romantic sub-plot.
-That doesn't mean that the film doesn't remain interesting and enjoyable throughout, however.
-Fracture doesn't give us anything new, but it replicates a once beloved formula quite adequately.
-And of course, a couple of interesting actors help.
-There's never emptiness behind the eyes of Anthony Hopkins, and he can almost make even Ted Crawford believable.
+Fracture has plenty of potential in the duelling between Hopkins and Gosling.
+Their first encounter in a prison booth is delightful, but Hoblit doesn't quite manage to develop this relationship like he did with Martin Vail and Aaron Stampler in Primal Fear.
+Instead, he becomes a little too preoccupied with trying to justify the inadequacies in the plot and a completely unnecessary (and annoyingly mandatory) romantic sub-plot.
+That doesn't mean that the film doesn't remain interesting and enjoyable throughout.
+Fracture may not offer much novelty, but it replicates a once-beloved formula quite adequately.
+And of course, a couple of fascinating actors help.
+There always seems to be something going on behind the eyes of Anthony Hopkins, and he almost even makes his Ted Crawford here believable.

 [BACK TO INDEX]